przemyslslaw/przemyslslaw.github.io/_pages/about.md

 News
 ======
+* Out of our four submissions to ICWSM (including JQD:DM), two manuscripts -- about social media polls and news articles -- were accepted, and two other ones received "Revise and Resubmit" decisions, which typically end in acceptance as well.
+Congratulations SIMS lab!!!
 * I've been quoted in the BusinessWest [article](https://businesswest.com/blog/ai-promises-to-impact-the-workforce-in-unexpected-ways/) "AI Promises To Impact The Workforce In Unexpected Ways"
 * I was honored to give a [talk](https://www.youtube.com/watch?v=uCd9UcbbVyc&t=5730s) about a path towards fair and explainable automated decision-making and to participate in a [panel](https://youtu.be/CxLQDENykRk?t=10903) at a Responsible AI [workshop](https://sites.google.com/view/rainscmu) at Carnegie Mellon University.
 I outline our vision in [these two slides](https://twitter.com/przemyslslaw/status/1658956246593024001/photo/1).
 * Our manuscript [Learning from Discriminatory Training Data](https://arxiv.org/pdf/1912.08189.pdf) has been accepted to AIES'23.
 We define the problem of discrimination prevention in machine learning as a dataset shift and propose a solution building on our prior work "Marrying Fairness and Explainability".